icescentral/MASK_public/README.md

 # Mask Project

 Mask project is a collaborative project between [Institute for Clinical Evaluative Sciences](https://www.ices.on.ca/), [University of
 Manchester](https://www.manchester.ac.uk/) and [Evenset Custom Medical Software Development](https://evenset.com).
 The purpose of this project is masking identifiable information from health related documents.
+For recent publication, visit https://arxiv.org/abs/2005.11687

 ## Installation